 Florida R&D Tax Credit Case Study

-The R&D tax credit is one of the most valuable credits leveraged by companies.
+The Research and Development (R&D) tax credit is one of the most valuable credits leveraged by companies.
 The R&D credit yields billions of dollars in federal and state benefits to companies engaged in qualifying research.
-The R&D tax credit can provide a significant reduction to current and future tax liabilities and a source of cash.
+The R&D tax credit can provide a significant reduction to current and future tax liabilities and a source of cash in Florida.

 Benefits